Choosing the Right Cashiering System for Your Bar

-In the book Start Your Own Bar and Club, the staff at Entrepreneur Press and writer Liane Cassavoy explain how you can launch a profitable bar or club, whether you want to start a nightclub, neighborhood pub, wine bar or more.
+In the book Start Your Own Bar and Club, the staff of Entrepreneur Media, Inc. and writer Liane Cassavoy explain how you can launch a profitable bar or club, whether you want to start a nightclub, neighborhood pub, wine bar or more.
 In this edited excerpt, the authors offer some tips on what to keep in mind before purchasing a computerized accounting system for your bar.

 The groundwork you lay to operate your bar includes the systems you use to track liquor and food.
 How much does the customer owe the server/bartender?
 Also, what liquor and food do you sell the most?
 The systems you choose depend on the type and size of bar you have.

 You'll have to employ some sort of system for ordering and paying.
 You have many to choose from, and whichever one you choose will most likely bring lots of baggage with it.
 You should decide which system you'll be using before you research and purchase any computer systems so you'll know they'll be able to handle the system you've set in place.